terraform-ibm-modules/terraform-ibm-vpc/examples/network-acl/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+NOTE: We can configure the rules to be attached to the network_acl by entering respective details in input.tfvars.

+## Usage

+terraform apply -var-file="input.tfvars"

 ## Note

 For all optional fields, default values (Eg: `null`) are given in varaible.tf file.
 User can configure the same by overwriting with appropriate values.